 18ct Gold vs Platinum Engagement Rings.
 Top 3 Factors To Consider

-The time has come, and you are looking at engagement rings, but what really is the difference between white gold and platinum?
+The time has come, and you are looking at Ethical Engagement Rings, but what really is the difference between white gold and platinum?

-You know your mum’s ring is platinum, but your best friend has just got hers and she is in love with her 18ct white gold….
+You know your mum’s ring is platinum, but your best friend's fiancé has just got hers and she is in love with her 18ct white gold….

 "So in addition to choosing the perfect diamond or gemstone, you’ll also be faced with choosing the right metal for your engagement ring.
 Which should you choose?…"